 Find information about these lectures series and other special events in Education: Events & Lectures.

 To further our aim of bringing the Midwestern photographic community together, PhotoMidwest organizes and hosts the PhotoMidwest Festival, a biennial photography festival which includes a juried photography exhibit, additional exhibits around Dane County, presentations/workshops, and other events.
 The Festival takes place in October of even numbered years (including 2018!)

 PhotoMidwest sponsors other Exhibits throughout the year.
 In the Spring, the Annual Members Exhibition is exhibited at UW-Madison Hospital.
 Other PhotoMidWest sponsored exhibitions can be found under Exhibits.
 Individual members and member-groups organize exhibits of their photographic work at many places during the year.
 These exhibitions can be found by reading the Announcements.

 PhotoMidwest's new location is 700 Rayovac Dr. on the west side of Madison, WI.
-In addition to our public open gallery every Saturday from 12 - 4 pm (except on holiday weekends), our facilities include three studios available to members on a rental basis, our wet darkroom (by appointment) and digital lab with a 13" and a 24" printer, scanners for film or prints, mat cutters, and a 24" Rotatrim rotary trimmer.
+In addition to our public open gallery every Saturday from 12 - 4 pm (except on holiday weekends), our facilities include studio space available for members on a rental basis, our wet darkroom (by appointment), and digital lab with a 13" and a 24" printer, scanners for film or prints, mat cutters, and a 24" Rotatrim rotary trimmer.
 The Gallery & Digital Lab are open Saturdays, 12 - 4 pm, except on holiday weekends.
 Members who have successfully completed the appropriate PhotoMidwest classes or equivalent can use the facilities whenever the building is open.
 We have both a 65" flat panel display with HDMI and DisplayPort inputs and also an LCD projector with VGA, HDMI and DisplayPort inputs for use during our meetings and classes.